Ivan-Grigorev/JOO_TIPS/src/server/utils/lessons/README.md

-# Lessons Utils
+# Lessons Utilities

-This folder contains utility functions for working with lessons.
+This section covers the utility functions in the "utils/lessons" folder for working with lessons.

 ## Files